Lawrence Bishnoi: Rise in crime and gang formation

 While in jail, Bishnoi forged alliances with other prisoners, contributing to his gang's growth.
 After his release, he formed connections with arms dealers and expanded his criminal operations, particularly during his time at Punjab University.
-After graduating in 2013, Bishnoi allegedly escalated his violent activities by gunning down a winning candidate in the Government College student elections in Muktsar, and a rival candidate in the Ludhiana Municipal Corporation elections.
+After graduating in 2013, Bishnoi allegedly escalated his violent activities by murdering a winning candidate in the Government College student elections in Sri Muktsar Sahib, and a rival candidate in the Ludhiana Municipal Corporation elections.
 He also became involved in liquor dealing, and began sheltering murderers in his gang.
 In 2014, he had an armed confrontation with the Rajasthan Police, resulting in his imprisonment.

 Association with Rocky and Bharatpur Jail

 Bishnoi built a relationship with Jaswinder Singh, also known as "Rocky," a gangster-turned-politician.
-Rocky was assassinated in 2016 by Jaipal Bhullar, who was later gunned down in 2020.
+Rocky was assassinated in 2016 by Jaipal Bhullar, who was later killed in 2020.

-In 2021, Bishnoi was transferred to Tihar Jail in Delhi under charges related to the Maharashtra Control of Organised Crime Act (MCOCA).
+In 2021, Bishnoi was transferred to Tihar Jail in Delhi under charges related to the Maharashtra Control of Organised Crime Act (MCOCA), 1999.
 Authorities reported that Bishnoi was using Voice over IP (VoIP) calls to communicate with his associates.
 In August 2023, the Gujarat Anti-Terrorism Squad received custody of Bishnoi, citing a case of drug smuggling, and he was transferred to a high-security ward in the Sabarmati Central Jail.

 Involvement in high-profile cases

 Salman Khan threat

-In 2018, Bishnoi's associate Sampath Nehra attempted an attack on Salman Khan, linked to the 1998 blackbuck poaching case, as the Bishnoi gang considers the Blackbuck sacred.
+In 2018, Bishnoi's associate Sampath Nehra attempted an attack on Salman Khan, linked to the 1998 blackbuck poaching case, as the Bishnois consider the blackbucks sacred.
 Bishnoi later issued direct threats against Khan, stating that Khan would be killed in Jodhpur.

-In November 2023, Bishnoi claimed responsibility for a shooting at actor-singer Gippy Grewal's home due to his alleged association with Salman Khan.
+In November 2023, Bishnoi claimed responsibility for a shooting at actor–singer Gippy Grewal's home due to his alleged association with Salman Khan.
 Grewal denied any friendship with Khan.

 Assassination of Sidhu Moose Wala

 On 29 May 2022, Punjabi singer Sidhu Moose Wala was assassinated in Mansa, Punjab.
 Bishnoi's associate Goldy Brar claimed responsibility for orchestrating the murder in coordination with Bishnoi.
 At the time, Bishnoi was in custody in Tihar Jail, but police linked his gang to the shooting.

-Following the assassination, Bishnoi filed a plea in the Delhi High Court requesting protection from a possible fake encounter by the Punjab Police.
+Following the assassination, Bishnoi filed a plea in the Delhi High Court requesting protection from a possible fake encounter killing by the Punjab Police.
 He later withdrew his petitions from both the Delhi High Court and the Punjab and Haryana High Court.